 Bachelor’s in Forensic Psychology/Criminal Justice

-The Bachelor’s in Forensic Psychology/Criminal Justice program offered by Maryville University aims to prepare the students for careers in the fields of human, community, and social services as advocates or victim assistance workers.
-The program prepares students to go on to offer counsel and therapy to people who are convicted of crimes, offering expert testimonies in the courts, and deciding proficiency to stand trials.
-Besides, here, the students can get hands-on experience of working in the industry by completing practicum or internship of 150 hours in the community, usually in the St. Louis area.
-Apart from that, the students can also join in the undergraduate student research program here.
+The Bachelor’s in Forensic Psychology/Criminal Justice program at Maryville University prepares the students for careers in the fields of human, community, and social services as advocates or victim assistance workers.
+The program prepares graduates to go on to offer counsel and therapy to people who are convicted of crimes.
+They offer expert testimonies in the courts, and decide proficiency to stand trials.
+Students can get the hands-on experience of working in the profession by completing practicum or internship of 150 hours in the community, usually in the St. Louis area.

 Average tuition per year: $38,558

 BA in Psychology: Forensic Psychology

 Bay Path University offers a BA in Psychology: Forensic Psychology that prepares graduates to embark on careers in criminal justice and social work.
 It is a good fit for students who want to apply the insights and principles of psychology in fields like: